Jack J. Gross

-Jack J. Gross (born July 29, 1902 in New York City, died March 12, 1964, age 61, London, England) was a motion picture and television producer.
+Jack J. Gross (July 29, 1902 - March 12, 1964) was a motion picture and television producer.

 Early years

 Jack Gross was the son of George and Pauline Gross, Jewish immigrants from Hungary and Romania, respectively.
 The oldest of three brothers, Jack Gross began working as an usher after school in New York City, as a projectionist in St. Joseph, Missouri, and as a theater manager in South Bend, Indiana, Eldorado, Kansas, Minneapolis, San Francisco, and Los Angeles, before being appointed western division manager of RKO Theaters.